AlexAvlonitis/skeletoruby/README.md

 # SKELETORUBY

-Builds a basic skeleton for a basic plain ruby project.
+Ruby gem that builds a basic folder structure for a plain ruby project.

 **folder structure**
 ```